Gromov–Hausdorff convergence: Applications

 the set of Riemannian manifolds with Ricci curvature ≥ c and diameter ≤ D is relatively compact in the Gromov–Hausdorff metric.
 The limit spaces are metric spaces.
 Additional properties on the length spaces have been proven by Cheeger and Colding.

 The Gromov–Hausdorff distance metric has been applied in the field of computer graphics and computational geometry to find correspondences between different shapes.
 It also has been applied in the problem of motion planning in robotics.

 The Gromov–Hausdorff distance has been used by Sormani to prove the stability of the Friedmann model in Cosmology.
 This model of cosmology is not stable with respect to smooth variations of the metric.

 In a special case, the concept of Gromov–Hausdorff limits is closely related to large-deviations theory.

-The Gromov–Hausdorff distance metric has been used in neuroscience to compare brain networks.